Navigation

 function App() {

-return <Navigator defaultPage={() => <HomePage />} />;
+return <Navigator initialPage={() => <HomePage />} />;

-Any component inside a <Navigator> can access the navigation API:
+Any component inside a Navigator can access the navigation API:

-import { useNavigator } from "solid-fuse";
+import { GestureDetector, Text, View, useNavigation } from "solid-fuse";

 function HomePage() {

-const nav = useNavigator();
+const nav = useNavigation();

 return (

-<materialPage flex={{ gap: 16 }} padding={24}>
+<View flex={{ gap: 16 }} padding={24}>

-<gestureDetector onTap={() => nav.push(() => <DetailPage />)}>
+<GestureDetector onTap={() => nav.push(() => <DetailPage />)}>

-<view padding={12} decoration={{ color: "blue", borderRadius: 8 }}>
+<View padding={12} decoration={{ color: "blue", borderRadius: 8 }}>

-<text color="white">Go to detail</text>
+<Text color="white">Go to detail</Text>

 );